w3c/wai-curricula/content/foundation/people-and-digital-technology.md

 ---
 title: "Module 2: People and Digital Technology"
 nav_title: "People and Digital Technology"

+lang: en   # change "en" to lang code, here and 2 @@s below
+last_updated: 2021-03-04  # Change to date of translation YYYY-MM-DD (month in middle)
+# translator: "..."
+# contributors: "..."

-permalink: /curricula/foundation-modules/people-and-digital-technology/
+permalink: /curricula/foundation-modules/people-and-digital-technology/   # Add lang to end /link/to/page/@@
-ref: /curricula/foundation-modules/people-and-digital-technology/
+ref: /curricula/foundation-modules/people-and-digital-technology/   # Do not change
-lang: en
 github:
   repository: w3c/wai-curricula
-  path: content/foundation/people-and-digital-technology.md
+  path: content/foundation/people-and-digital-technology.md   # Add lang to the middle of the filename, e.g., index.@@.md
 license: creative-commons
 acknowledgements: /curricula/acknowledgements/
 changelog: /curricula/changelog/
-footer: >
+footer: >   # Translate words below, including "Date:" and "Editor:".
+(Do not update the date.)
   <p><strong>Date:</strong> Updated 4 March 2021.
 First published December 2019.
 CHANGELOG</p>
   <p><strong>Editors:</strong> Daniel Montalvo and <a href="http://www.w3.org/People/shadi/">Shadi Abou-Zahra</a>.
 Contributors: <a href="https://www.w3.org/WAI/EO/EOWG-members">EOWG Participants</a>.
 ACKNOWLEDGEMENTS lists contributors and credits.</p>
   <p>Developed by the Education and Outreach Working Group (<a href="http://www.w3.org/WAI/EO/">EOWG</a>).
 Developed with support from the <a href="https://www.w3.org/WAI/about/projects/wai-guide/">WAI-Guide Project</a> funded by the European Commission (EC) under the Horizon 2020 program (Grant Agreement 822245).</p>